tgtakaoka/tinyos-msp430/README.md

 This project is intended as a basis for electronics hobbyist.

-You may find that [Homebrew][], [Linuxbrew][], and the following taps are quite handy for develoipment.
+You may find that [Homebrew][], [Linuxbrew][], and the following taps are quite handy for development.

 - [tgtakaoka/mspgcc][]: `msp430-gcc` and tools.
 MSP430 port of `gcc
   4.7` known as `mspgcc4`.